Data and Methodology

 Currently, the main Scottish BICS results published by the Office for National Statistics are unweighted which means that we can only make inferences about the businesses that have responded.
 Weighting the BICS responses enables us to produce estimates for Scottish businesses more generally, not just those that have responded.
 The ONS has provided the Scottish Government with the BICS microdata, which we have used to develop the weighted Scotland estimates.
 More information on the weighting method we have used for these estimates is provided here: BICS weighted Scotland estimates: data to wave 12.

-Note that on the 16th of February 2023 ONS published Business insights and impact on the UK subnational single-site economy - Office for National Statistics (ons.gov.uk) – this provides an analysis of weighted data for areas within the UK (including Scotland).
+Note that on the 9th of November 2023 ONS published Business insights and impact on the UK subnational single-site economy: November 2023 - Office for National Statistics (ons.gov.uk) – this provides an analysis of weighted data for areas within the UK (including Scotland).
 This latest ONS sub-national analysis focusses on single-site businesses.
 This differs to the approach taken for the Scottish Government estimates presented here which include single-site and multi-site businesses together, and the Scottish Government estimates are constrained to businesses with 10 or more employees.

 The coverage of the ONS BICS includes most sectors of the Scottish economy; however, the public sector is excluded, as is ‘Section A – Agriculture, forestry & fishing’, ‘Section D – Electricity, gas, steam & air conditioning supply’ and ‘Section K – Financial & insurance activities’.